 I also don’t want you to think that this is going to be a blog about defending Orson Scott Card’s position on gay rights.
 It’s not.
 As a matter of fact, I don’t share his view.

-This blog is going to be about something else entirely.
+This article is going to be about something else entirely.

 How often do we define a person by a single characteristic that we don’t like about them?
 Would you say “pretty much all the time”?
 Because I would.
 And that’s not just a conclusion I’m jumping to about you (which I supposed in and of itself proves my point), but it’s one that I’m making about myself as well.

 How many people – whether they be politicians, celebrities, customer service reps, coworkers or neighbors – do we simply define by one thing we don’t like about them?
-How many do we see as bigots?
+What if we counted how many we see as bigots?
 How many do we see as tree-hugging hippies or crazy conservatives?
 How many do we see as nothing more than that annoying laugh, or that shrill voice?

 And why are we so eager to focus on this negative thing about that person, to the point that that’s all they become to us?